 Estimation of the quantitative and qualitative impact of your project on direct and indirect employment and training in European economy and society new investments in Europe.

+Give exact figures on the number of direct jobs that will be created.

+Describe the different kind of positions that will be generated, operational/finance/etc

+Specify if there will be specific trainings that will take place for the employments.

+If there are follow-up investments that will result due to the project, specify them here

 Although Nokia and Ericsson as major network equipment manufacturers are both active in the O-RAN Alliance, the majority of Alliance members are based in the US and in Asia.
 As shown in the following figure, current deployment activities of open RAN networks are clearly dominated by non-European suppliers.